NikolayPIvanov/transaction-watch-dog/README.md

 4. API
    1. Navigate to `ruling-api` folder
    2. Open a terminal and write `npm i`
-   3. Create `.env` file with the following envrionment variables
+   3. Create `.env` file with the following environment variables
       ```
         PORT=<port on which the API will run>
         MONGODB_URI=<MongoDB connection string for API database>